addrummond/mlm/Readme.md

 See `firmware/Readme.md` for notes on the dev toolchain.

-**The solder bridge JP1 should be closed.**

 The design includes a AT30TS74-SS8M-B temperature sensor.
 So far I have not found a use for this (as the LTR-303ALS sensor is internally temperature compensated to an acceptable degree).
 The temperature sensor can be ommitted without code changes.

-The board includes a microcurrent amplifier in the bottom right corner of the 'top' side.
-This is intended to make it easier to measure the power consumption of the device, but it's still in the development stage, so don't expect it to work properly.
-You can omit all of the components in this zone.
-(There is a border around these components on the silkscreen.)

 Note that a recent (as of June 2020) development version of KiCad will be required to open the board and schema files.
 Each component in the schematic has